TheoIlgazCelik/ANDIE/README.md

 #  **ANDIE**

 ## Instructions
-* Build and run program via Gradle.
+* To run the program open Gradle tab to the side of VSC and naviagte through tasks to the application folder, then execute the run file to start the program via Gradle.
 Gradle for java is a sophisticated build tool that when used, results in faster run times and less error prone compilation of code.
 This is important for this project specifically as otherwise Visual Studio code may have issues in locating the language bundle files required for the multilingual feature.
 * Have fun utilizing this image editor.

 ## About the project: